Latent Gaussian Count Time Series: Introduction

 The works \cite{masarotto:2012, Lennon_2016} are perhaps the closest papers to this study.
-While the general latent Gaussian construct adopted is the same, our work differs in that explicit autocovariance expansions are developed via Hermite expansions, flexibility and optimality issues of the model class are addressed, Gaussian pseudo-likelihood and implied least-squares parameter estimation are developed, and both the importance sampling and HMM connections are explored in detail.
-Additional connections to \cite{masarotto:2012, Lennon_2016} can be found in the main body of the paper.
-It is important to realize that our setting is the discrete case and that classical copula papers like \cite{Chen_Fan_2006} do not apply.
-The papers \cite{HanDeOliveria_2016,HanDeOliveria_2018} are also related and will be referenced below with commentary, but their focus is on spatial count modeling.
+While the general latent Gaussian construct adopted is the same, our work differs in that explicit autocovariance relations are developed via Hermite expansions, flexibility and optimality issues of the model class are addressed, Gaussian pseudo-likelihood and implied least-squares parameter estimation approaches are developed, and both the importance sampling and SSM connections are explored in detail.
+Additional connections to \cite{masarotto:2012, Lennon_2016} and to the spatial count modeling papers \cite{HanDeOliveria_2016, HanDeOliveria_2018} are later made.

 The rest of this paper proceeds as follows.
-The next section introduces our Gaussian copula count model and establishes its basic mathematical and statistical properties.
-Section \ref{s:inference} moves to estimation, developing three techniques.
-The first method, a Gaussian pseudo-likelihood approach involving only the mean and covariance of the series, can be numerically optimized to rapidly obtain model parameter estimates.
-The second method modifies Yule-Walker moment estimation to the case where the latent Gaussian process obeys an autoregressive structure.
-The third method uses particle filtering techniques to construct an approximation of the true likelihood of the series.
-Here, connections to HMM and importance sampling methodologies are made.
-Section \ref{s:simulations} presents simulation results, showing a case where Gaussian pseudo-likelihood performs reasonably well, and a case where particle filtering likelihood estimates, which feel the entire joint count distributional structure, are superior.
-Section \ref{s:applications} analyzes sales count series of a soft drink sold at one location of the now defunct Dominick’s Finer Foods.
-The series exhibits overdispersion, negative lag one autocorrelation, and dependence on a price reduction (sales) covariate, illustrating the flexibility of our approach.
-Section \ref{s:conclusions} closes the paper with comments and suggestions for future research.
+The next section and Appendix A introduce our Gaussian transformation count model and establish its basic mathematical and statistical properties.
+Section \ref{s:inference} and Appendix B move to estimation, developing three techniques: a Gaussian pseudo-likelihood approach, implied Yule-Walker estimation, and PF/SMC methods.
+Section \ref{s:simulations} and Appendix C present simulation results.
+Section \ref{s:applications} and Appendix D analyze soft drink sales counts at one location of the now defunct Dominick’s Finer Foods retail chain.
+This series exhibits overdispersion, negative lag one autocorrelation, and dependence on a price reduction (sales) covariate, which illustrates the flexibility of our approach.
+Section \ref{s:conclusions} concludes with comments and suggestions for future research.